 All good therapists know that there are many things that come into play in forming a new therapeutic relationship: all the things I've mentioned here, along with money, location, availability, and other responsibilities.

-A first meeting is really a a dry run or a getting-to-know-you.
+A first meeting is really a “dry run” or a getting-to-know-you.
 Even though you're probably telling the therapist very intimate things, all the while, you're effectively asking: Is this going to work?
-Do I like him or her?
-Will he or she be able to help?
-Can he or she handle my problems?
+Do I like this person?
+Will this therapist be able to help?
+Can they handle my problems?
 Will this be worth the effort it'll take to make happen?

 If you don't feel like things are going to work for whatever reason, say so.
 A good therapist is able to respect that.
 If you feel like a therapist is guilting you or shaming you into working with him or her, you would be better off avoiding them.